web-scrobbler/metadata-filter/README.md

 ### Predefined filters

 There are also predefined filters available for easy access.
-For example, the above filter set can be acquired using `createSpotifyFilter()`:
+For example, the above filter set can be acquired using `createSpotifyFilter()` function:

 ```javascript
 const filter = MetadataFilter.createSpotifyFilter();